 Jenn began piano lessons at the young age of four.
 Through middle and high school, she picked up a number of instruments knowing her future would be in education.
 Jenn attended San Diego State University majoring in music, emphasizing in education and performance.
 She was awarded multiple scholarships and awards and has played with the San Diego Symphony and the Brador Brass Quintet.
 Jenn has toured extensively conducting and performing throughout the southwest and Hawaii.
 She moved to Texas a few years ago with her husband and four children, and is currently teaching piano, flute, clarinet, saxophone, trumpet, trombone, euphonium/baritone, tuba, and voice.
 Jenn currently performs in the family friendly Christian Rock band Refuge weekly in Hutto, where she plays keys, bass, and sings vocals.
 Her patient, fun, and positive teaching style is effective with all types and ages of students.
 Jenn believes that music is an essential life skill and that anyone can be inspired to make music.
 Several of Jenn’s students received top honors in the Region Band competition this fall, and her students consistently are at the top of their school programs.

-Matt Temple - Bass Guitar, Guitar, Saxophone, Clarinet, Flute
+Matt Temple - Bass Guitar, Guitar, Piano, Saxophone, Clarinet, Flute

 Matthew began playing music at the age of 10; playing every instrument around the house he started learning saxophone, piano, bass and guitar.
 In High School as a member of the All State Jazz Band he began teaching at local music stores in 1999, since then he has studied classical and jazz performance at the university level and toured, performed, and recorded with many artists internationally including Peter Erskine, Tony Campise, Stanley Jordan, Cake, Joan Jett, Inner Circle, The Tortilla Factory, Elida Reyna, Flaco Jimenez, Maneja Beto, Stoney Larue, Miranda Lambert, Luke Bryan and many others.